 Many people have contributed to this site by supplying information or images related to the history of the airframes featured.
 I would publicly like to thank the following for their contributions:

 Eric Allen, Tony Arbon, Maurice Austin, Graham Bennett, Rod Brown, George Canciani, Barrie Colledge, David Daw, Nigel Daw, Marcel Drescher, Hans Groen, Eric Favelle, Rob Finlayson, Paul Finnigan, Alan Fraser, John Goldfinch, Jacques Guillem, Tony Haynes, John Hopton, Seth Jaworski, Peter Lea, Gavin Louis, Greg Hyde, Neil Louis, Mark Lynam, Ian Mackenzie, Ian Malcolm, Scott Morgan, Fred Niven, Qantas Heritage Collection, Gordon Reid, Paul Sheehan, Robbie Shaw, Henry Tenby, Phil Vabre, Russ Waller, Gil White, Geoff Wilkes, Lindsay Wise, Greg Wood, the ADF Serials Website & Australian Aviation.

 Without the pooling of resources or having access to an individual's knowledge or historical documentation, this site would not have been possible.

 Photographs from this website are regularly supplied to historians and writers for use in books and magazines, as well as to model makers.
 Photos of some of the Australian operated aircraft are rare - and are not readily available elsewhere!

 The images depicted on this website are covered by Copyright.
 Downloading images from this website is illegal.
-I have not watermarked the images thus allowing you to view them as they were intended.
-However continued illegal downloading may force me to watermark all images.
+I have watermarked the images because of the continual illegal downloading of said images by people who have no respect for this intelectual property and its correct useage.